Verbal Memory

 Visualization

 Create a mental image for each word.
+Paivio's (1971) dual coding theory shows that words encoded with both verbal and visual representations are remembered approximately twice as well as words encoded verbally alone.
 Even abstract words can be visualized through metaphor or personal association.

 Self-Reference Effect